pavithra-1910/Crack-It/README.md

 ## Placement & Interview Preparation Application

-Placify is a student-focused application designed to help users prepare for placements, internships, aptitude tests, technical interviews, and HR interviews in one place.
+Crackit is a student-focused application designed to help users prepare for placements, internships, aptitude tests, technical interviews, and HR interviews in one place.

 ## Features